 Schools are still out, so is the sun.
 And since it's the long 'builders holiday' here no one's really in a rush to get back to work, just yet.

 Blog posts might be a bit sparse from next week, as I'm learning another language - crash course - three hours a morning, for three weeks!
-Hopefully by Feb I may even be able to sing along to
+Hopefully by Feb I may even be able to sing along to this

 Or let's see if I can get this youtube link right.